 The Wendy Williams Show aired its final episode on June 17, having wrapped after 13 seasons.
-The somewhat awkward affair was a rather fitting end to a final season during which its eponymous host never returned.
+The somewhat awkward affair was a rather fitting end to a final season during which its eponymous host never once returned.
 A montage recalled a number of memorable guests and moments from years past, and the host’s trademark, “How you doin’?” catchphrase was repeated quite a few times throughout the episode by guest host Sherri Shepherd, the audience, crew members, and assorted guests.
-Regardless of one's feelings about the finale, I don’t think many fans are going to be doing okay after they hear what’s happening to Williams’ famous purple chair and other memorabilia were headed for the trash after the finale, because she has apparently rescued the items.
+But apparently Williams was not doin’ OK when she heard her famous purple chair and other memorabilia were headed for the trash after the finale, because she has apparently rescued the items.

 Wendy Williams didn’t appear in any episodes from her talk show’s 13th season, amid health concerns from COVID and other ongoing issues, but with reports that she was “on the mend” and hoping to return to TV, some wondered if she’d make an appearance on the series finale.
-She didn’t, and while the host herself didn’t comment publicly on her show’s final episode (yet), her ex-husband called it a “travesty.”
-The news doesn’t get any better from there, y'all, as The Sun reports now that it’s all over, Williams’ iconic purple chair and other set pieces and items from the show are being “thrown in the trash.”
-A source said:
+She didn’t, and while the host herself didn’t comment publicly on her show’s final episode, her ex-husband called it a “travesty.”

 I’m glad Wendy Williams was apparently save her items, because to simply get rid of them like that just doesn’t seem right.
 Regardless of the drama that surrounded The Wendy Williams Show's final season, or any before it, there’s no denying the media personality left her mark on daytime TV, and in the 12 seasons she did host, she was nominated for multiple Daytime Emmys.
-But the source said the production didn’t bother to try to find a home for the piece, which is a total shame if true.
-Other items are reportedly meeting the same fate, with the source saying:

 Back in February, Debmar-Mercury announced The Wendy Williams Show would be officially replaced by a new talk show hosted by Sherri Shepherd, who was one of many guests to fill in for Williams in Season 13.
 While Shepherd has remained respectful and complimentary to her predecessor, she has clarified that the two women are not friends, and Wendy Williams previously threw some shade at her replacement, saying she would not be tuning in when Sherri premieres.
-So we probably shouldn't put any bets on Shepherd being the one to step in and save the purple chair.
+So we can probably assume Shepherd wouldn't have been the one to step in and save the purple chair.

-Even with reports of Wendy Williams trying to get back to work, her brother reports that It’s a sad situation overall, as Wendy Williams continues to fight to regain full control of her finances.
-We hope she continues to take care of herself, and her fans will be excited if and when she makes her return to television.
+Even with reports of Wendy Williams trying to get back to work, her brother reports that It’s a sad situation overall.
+We hope she continues to take care of herself, and her fans will be excited if and when she makes her return to media.
 Until then, be sure to check out our 2022 TV Schedule to see what new and returning shows are premiering soon.